JakubJanowski/hpmor/README.md

 Similarly, to build a single appendix or other non-chapter section, from the top directory use the command:

 `latexmk -norc -e '$chapterfile="FILENAME"' -r latexmkrc -g FILENAME`

+## Credits

+Harry Potter and the Methods of Rationality was written by Eliezer Yudkowsky.
+Original text, including author's notes and audience discussion can be found at https://www.hpmor.com.
+The story was inspired by and utilized the setting and characters of the Harry Potter book series by J. K. Rowling.

+The LaTeX version was created by [Bogdan Butnaru](https://github.com/bogdanb/hpmor) and later revised by [Josh Larios and Reuben Thomas](https://github.com/rrthomas/hpmor) whose repository serves as the foundation for this version.
+Additional changes from the repositories of [Blaise Whitesell](https://github.com/xenohedron/hpmor-xetex) and [Atai Ambus](https://github.com/TheAllSeeing/hpmor) were then applied on top of it to consolidate the improvements made by fans on — originally based on up-to-date forks but now — divergent versions of this fiction.
+This repository also includes my own contributions.

+First four chapters are from [_Daystar's Remix of HPMOR_](http://www.fanfiction.net/s/9676374), which improves the flow and tone of the book's beginning to better match the rest of the story.

+The concept for the book covers and their artwork was taken from:
+- [Ian Storm Taylor](https://github.com/ianstormtaylor/hpmor) (colorscheme and numbering style),
+- [Lily Yao Lu](https://github.com/knuesel/hpmor#covers) (art on all back covers and front cover artwork of book 5),
+- [rkidd user on Tumblr](https://rkidd.tumblr.com/post/58419865638) (front cover artwork of book 2),
+- [Tkgd2007 user on Wikimedia](https://commons.wikimedia.org/wiki/File:Human_evolution.svg) (front cover artwork of book 3),
+- [YariAsari user on DeviantArt](https://www.deviantart.com/yariasari/art/Harry-Potter-and-the-Methods-of-Rationality-Cover-469954307) (back cover artwork of book 5),
+- [fellfr0mgrace user on X](https://x.com/fellfr0mgrace/status/940917751769579521) (front cover artwork of book 6)

+  The front cover concept was inspired by user phaedrus2000 who [posted their own covers on Reddit](https://www.reddit.com/r/HPMOR/comments/70sug6/yet_another_set_of_printed_books/) and subsequently tweaked by user ForeChin99, who merged the above styles and [posted their version on Reddit](https://www.reddit.com/r/HPMOR/comments/hvlhkm/trying_to_make_my_own_book_covers_am_i_winning/).
+The covers were further polished by [Atai Ambus](https://github.com/TheAllSeeing/hpmor) and later by me.

 ## Contributing